 He should now have no trouble figuring out that the other number is 341.

-This is an extremely simplified example, but the important piece to understand is that the cipher is only one piece of the encryption puzzle.
+This is a simplified example, but the important piece to understand is that the cipher is only one piece of the encryption puzzle.
 Modern encryption algorithms are so complex that they're essentially unbreakable without knowledge of the unique key used.

 Does Encryption Protect Your Data from Government Surveillance?

-Yes and no. The short answer is that modern encryption methods will keep your data secure even if a government body gets hold of it.
-However, encrypted data can attract unwanted government attention.
+Modern encryption methods will keep your data secure even from government bodies.
+However, encrypted data can attract government attention that may be unwanted.

 One downside of encryption is that it stands out to government intelligence organizations.
 According to leaked NSA documents, most data collected is deleted after a maximum of five years.
 However, the NSA reserves the right to collect and keep encrypted data for as long as it takes to decode the information.
 This applies to both foreign and domestic data.